Monday, 19 December 2022

 Finding a solicitor

-The Law Society can help you find a solicitor or law firm with expertise in retirement village documentation.
+The Law Society can help you find a law firm with expertise in retirement village documentation.
 Call 02 6274 0300 during business hours and ask for a list of firms.

-You can also use the search function on the Law Society’s website to find registered law firms with particular areas of practice.
+You can also use the search function on the Law Society’s website to find law firms with particular areas of practice.
+Go to ‘Find a Firm’ and select ‘Retirement village contracts’ in the ‘Areas of practice’ field.